TechieNK/DjangoProject/README.md

   ```
     from django.http import HttpResponse
   ```
-and define the function.
-Like
+and define the function, like
   ```
     def home(request):
       return HttpResponse("Home page")